At the forefront of education research

 Delivering TALIS

-FFT were part of the DfE team delivering the OECD's Teaching and Learning International Survey (TALIS) 2018.
+FFT was part of the DfE team delivering the OECD's Teaching and Learning International Survey (TALIS) 2018.

 TALIS is the first and only international survey that focuses on the teaching practices and the working conditions of teachers and their headteachers in England and over 40 other countries.